 The Universal Man, Liber Divinorum Operum of St. Hildegard of Bingen, 1165- Public Domain

-A typical Polymath, Hildegard of Bingen’s writings showed off her knowledge on a wide range of subjects.
+A typical Polymath, Hildegard of Bingen’s writings showed off her knowledge of a wide range of subjects.

-She wrote a collection 77 poems with accompanying music, the Symphonia Armonie Celestium Revelationum [Symphony of the Harmony of Celestial Revelations].
-She claimed that music was invented to worship God properly, and she wrote hers as a reflection of what Angels sound like.
+She wrote 77 poems with accompanying music, the Symphonia Armonie Celestium Revelationum [Symphony of the Harmony of Celestial Revelations].
+She claimed that music was invented to worship God properly and wrote hers to reflect what Angels sound like.
 (You can enjoy a recorded piece of her music here)

 “The word is living, being, spirit, all verdant greening, all creativity.
 The word manifests itself in every creature”

-People still refer to her volumes on Natural History and Medicine, and consider her book Physica Causae et Curae, a cornerstone of Western herbal medicine.
-This incredibly detailed book details the curative powers of natural objects… everything from plants and animals, to minerals and metals.
+People still refer to her Natural History and Medicine volumes and consider her book Physica Causae et Curae, a cornerstone of Western herbal medicine.
+This incredibly detailed book details the curative powers of natural objects, everything from plants and animals to minerals and metals.
 The volume included drawings and illustrations.
-Imagine the time it must have taken to collect and test all of these things.
-Another book Liber Subtilatum, (The diverse nature of Things) clarifies her belief that man was God’s greatest creation, and all things were put on the earth for man to use.
-Even more “shocking” for its time, Hildegard wrote about gynecology, woman’s health issues, and sexual relations.
+Imagine the time it must have taken to collect and test everything.
+Another book, Liber Subtilatum (The Diverse Nature of Things), clarifies her belief that man was God’s greatest creation and that all things were put on earth for man to use.
+Even more “shocking” for its time, Hildegard wrote about gynecology, women’s health issues, and sexual relations.

-Hildegard made four major tours, traveling extensively in the German empire, sharing her visions and the explanations.
-(She was a ROCK STAR)
+Hildegard made four major tours, traveling extensively in the German empire and sharing her visions and explanations.
+She was a ROCK STAR.

 St Hildegard of Bingen and Beer

-Some say that her daily ration of Hoppy Beer allowed her to live such a long life… and she did live to age 81… which is NUTS when you consider the average lifespan of the time was 35.
+Some say that her daily ration of Hoppy Beer allowed her to live such a long life, and she did live to age 81, which is admirable when you consider the average lifespan of the time was 35.

 Feisty to the End

-Nearing the end of her life, Hildegard got into a bit of trouble when she allowed a wealthy noble, who had been excommunicated (kicked out of the church) to be buried in the Rupertsberg cemetery.
-The Church ORDERED that the body be exhumed.
-But Hildegard insisted that God allowed the burial, and had the grave hidden.
-Church authorities responded by putting her community under interdict, meaning they couldn’t participate in many church rites, including (and most frustrating for Hildegard) singing.
-She appealed, and won.
+Nearing the end of her life, Hildegard got into trouble when she allowed a wealthy noble who had been excommunicated (kicked out of the church) to be buried in the Rupertsberg cemetery.
+The church ordered that the body be exhumed.
+But Hildegard insisted that God allowed the burial and had the grave hidden.
+Church authorities responded by putting her community under interdict, meaning they couldn’t participate in many church rites, including, and most frustrating for Hildegard, singing.
+She appealed and won.

 Hildegard von Bingen.
 Line engraving by W. Marshall.

-Hildegard von Bingen, “The Sibyl Of The Rhine” died in 1179 at the age of 81, and was buried under the alter of her convent at Rupertsberg.
-In 1632, during the Thirty Years War, the Swedish (Protestant) army destroyed Rupertsberg, and the nuns escaped to Eibingen carrying the shrine with Hildegard’s remains.
-Today you can still visit Hildegard’s coffin at the working Abbey at Eibingen.
+Hildegard von Bingen, “The Sibyl Of The Rhine,” died in 1179 at age 81 and was buried under the alter of her convent at Rupertsberg.
+In 1632, during the Thirty Years War, the Swedish (Protestant) army destroyed Rupertsberg, and the nuns escaped to Eibingen, carrying the shrine with Hildegard’s remains.
+Today, you can still visit Hildegard’s coffin at the working Abbey at Eibingen.

-In 2012, Pope Benedict XVI officially declared St Hildegard von Bingen “perennially relevant” and made her a Saint through the process of “equivalent canonization,” which is a papal proclamation of canonization based on a standing tradition of popular veneration (my understanding is that this means they made her a saint because everyone already thought she was).
-A few months later, he bestowed her with the title Doctor of the Church (to clarify- a Doctor of the Church is not a medical doctor… in this case doctor means teacher.)
-The writings of any Doctor of the Church are considered recommended Doctrine that is true, timeless, and of importance to the Church, To date, only 36 Saints have been given this title, and Hildegard of Bingen is one of only 4 women to receive the honor.
+2012 Pope Benedict XVI officially declared St Hildegard von Bingen “perennially relevant.”
+He made her a Saint through the process of “equivalent canonization,” which is a papal proclamation of canonization based on a standing tradition of popular veneration (my understanding is that this means they made her a saint because everyone already thought she was).
+A few months later, he bestowed her the title Doctor of the Church (to clarify, a Doctor of the Church is not a medical doctor; in this case, a doctor means a teacher).
+The writings of any Doctor of the Church are considered recommended Doctrine that is true, timeless, and of importance to the Church.
+Only 36 Saints have been given this title, and Hildegard of Bingen is one of only four women to receive the honor.

-St Hildegard of Bingen crammed a lot of Living into her 81 years, she did it all enjoying her hoppy beer every day…
+St Hildegard of Bingen crammed a lot of Living into her 81 years.
+She did it all while enjoying her hoppy beer every day.

 Want to Learn MORE?

-There are seemingly hundreds of books about every aspect of St Hildegard of Bingen’s life and works.
-There’s even a CD, so you can enjoy her music, and a Cookbook to prepare foods she may have enjoyed.
-Her art, her visions, her correspondence… there’s even a children’s book about this amazing woman.
+There are hundreds of books about every aspect of St Hildegard of Bingen’s life and works.
+There are CDs so you can enjoy her music and Cookbooks to prepare foods she may have enjoyed.
+You can enjoy books with her art, visions, correspondence, and even children’s books about this amazing woman.

-She’s also the subject of Mary Sharratt’s fiction novel, “Illuminations: A novel of Hildegard of Bingen”
+She’s also the subject of Mary Sharratt’s fiction novel, “Illuminations: A Novel of Hildegard of Bingen.”
+(I highly recommend this entertaining historical fiction that gives you a sense of what life must have been like for Hildegard.)